pskl/pskl.github.io/dopamine_harvest.md

 Berlin, Release Date: For Immediate Release

-In late August the [Haus1](http://www.haus1-berlin.de/) opens its doors to an exhibition featuring Andreas Nicolas Fischer and PSKL, both exploring and using autonomous data driven systems as a medium, forming new narratives and manifestations unique to each of them.
+In late August the [Haus1](http://www.haus1-berlin.de/) opens its doors to an exhibition featuring Andreas Nicolas Fischer and pskl, both exploring and using autonomous data driven systems as a medium, forming new narratives and manifestations unique to each of them.

 The works on display reveal new paradigms, i.e. a generated pandemonium of colourful accents, abstract compositions and random selection of manipulated images from the web.
-A clear enthusiasm for post-humanist metamorphosis, their works subverse the interchangeable notion of authorship in the era of digitalisation and transitory abstract compositions.
+A clear enthusiasm for post-humanist metamorphosis is demonstrated through works that subverse the interchangeable notion of authorship in the era of digitalisation.

 The confinement of the space in [Haus1](http://www.haus1-berlin.de/) and the artworks on display, addressing a type of automated artificial visual maximalism will expose the prevailing contemporary spirit of our age in which everything, everywhere, is simultaneously connected and moving.
 A poetic welding of a three-dimensional space that lures the viewer in, creating narratives where the artworks on display question the online content produced.